Unvortex Lattice and Topological Defects in Rigidly Rotating Multicomponent Superfluids

-Exploring this system is further motivated by its role as an elegant case study for many interesting concepts.
-It reveals a novel topological defect in the magnetic texture, relevant to systems involving mappings between topologically inequivalent spaces, such as liquid crystals and topological insulators.
-These defects impact various properties of the system, such as the flow field, as indicated by the Mermin-Ho relation.
-Notably, regions of depleted vorticity are formed around the magnetic defects, disrupting a rigid flow for large $F$ condensates.
-The resulting vortex lattice, shown in Fig. \eqref{fig:The--lattice.}, stands as an antithesis to the traditional vortex lattice in superfluids, where all the vorticity concentrates within the defect itself.\foreignlanguage{english}{}
+We use this system as a framework to introduce a unique kind of topological defects, which constitute the central focus of this paper.
+These defects, which emerge in the magnetic texture, are naturally understood from the large-$F$ viewpoint, yet they persist in systems regardless of the spin value.
+Their impact on the system is profound, influencing various properties beyond the magnetic texture itself, such as the aforementioned regions of depleted vorticity, which form around the magnetic defects and disrupt an otherwise rigid flow.
+The resulting vorticity structure (see Fig. \eqref{fig:The--lattice.}), stands as an antithesis to the traditional vortex lattice in superfluids, where all the vorticity is concentrated within the defects.